Glossary

 R |

-Rate limitingThe number of API calls allowed in a given time period.
+rate limitingThe number of API calls allowed in a given time period.
 A user may be throttled when exceeding that limit. |

-RDFIReceiving Depository Financial Institution is the financial institution of the receiver.
+RDFIThe Receiving Depository Financial Institution (RDFI) is the financial institution of the receiver.
 The ACH operator processes the transactions and sends the funds to the financial institution before the money is posted to the receiver's account. |

-ReceiverThe individual or company that receives the funds.
+receiverThe individual or company that receives the funds.
 Before a transaction can be received, the receiver has authorized the originator to credit or debit their account. |

-ResourceInformation returned by an API.
+resourceInformation returned by an API.
 A resource typically has multiple endpoints and methods to access the information. |

-REST / REST APIsREpresentational State Transfer; Sometimes referred to RESTful APIs, REST APIs is an architectural style with design principles that provide a flexible, lightweight way to integrate applications.
-For more information on how we've used REST APIs, read our OpenAPI spec. |
+RESTREpresentational State Transfer, or sometimes referred to RESTful APIs or REST APIs, is an architectural style with design principles that provide a flexible, lightweight way to integrate applications. |

-ReturnWhen the banking application cannot process the payment, mainly due to insufficient funds, the payment is sent back to the originator. |
+returnWhen the banking application cannot process the payment, mainly due to insufficient funds, the payment is sent back to the originator. |

-ReverseTo pull back a payment that originated erroneously.
-When you reverse a transaction, a debit is created on the receiver's account. |
+reverseTo pull back a payment that originated erroneously.
+When you reverse a transaction, a debit is created on the receiver’s account. |

 S |

-SchemaReusable containers of parameters that can be reference in an API to complete an action or part of a set of actions. |
+schemaReusable containers of parameters that can be reference in an API to complete an action or part of a set of actions. |

-SettlementA banking process that indicates when funds have successfully and completely transferred from ODFI to RDFI. |
+settledA banking process that indicates when funds have successfully and completely transferred from ODFI to RDFI.
+Also known as settlement. |

-SimulationDev Portal users and API consumers can demo KeyBank’s APIs by imitating a real API server and providing realistic static mock API responses to requests.
+SimulatorDev Portal users and API consumers can demo KeyBank’s APIs by imitating a real API server and providing realistic static mock API responses to requests.
 In turn, the mock simulates the data the API would return, matching schema with data types, objects, and arrays.
 This allows for testing connectivity prior to development. |

 T |